-Assuming again that the atmosphere is transparent, $F_{\rm{rad,lw}}(t)$ is then just computed with:
+Assuming again that the atmosphere is transparent, $F_{\rm{rad,lw}}(t)$ is then just computed with

 The computation of the ground flux $F_{\rm{ground}}$ is based on the 1D soil model originally described by \cite{Hourdin1993}.
-To adequately resolve Pluto's diurnal/seasonal scale lengths, the subsurface is divided into 24 discrete layers, with a geometrically stretched distribution, with the shallowest layer at 1.4~10$^{-4}$~m and the deepest layer depth at nearly 1000~m.
+To adequately resolve the diurnal/seasonal scale lengths on Pluto, the subsurface is divided into 24 discrete layers, with a geometrically stretched distribution, with the shallowest layer at 1.4~10$^{-4}$~m and the deepest layer depth at nearly 1000~m.